slatawa/nl2sql/docs/queries_with_joins.md

     PROJECT_ID
     DATASET_ID
     ```
-3. Uddate the variables to specify the examples (NL statement, SQL with join, Tables) in the notebook
+3. Update the variables to specify the examples (NL statement, SQL with join, Tables) in the notebook

 3. Run the cells in the notebook to verify SQL with Join generation